 Old Mumbai: A Look at Old Bombay to Mumbai in Photos

-It is one of the best places for visitors to gain an authentic insight into the Indian way of life.
-With a history dating back centuries, the city has been shaped by its diverse population, with influences from Portuguese, British, and Indian cultures.
-The city of Mumbai has much to offer tourists, from renowned heritage monuments to countless cultural and natural attractions.
-In 2019, UK-based global market research company Euromonitor International included Mumbai in its list of the Top 100 City Destinations in the world, ranking it 14th.
-As the financial capital of India and the capital city of Maharashtra state of India
+Mumbai stands as one of the finest places for visitors to gain an authentic insight into the Indian way of life.
+With a history spanning centuries, the city has been profoundly influenced by its diverse population, blending elements of Portuguese, British, and Indian cultures.
+Mumbai’s offerings to tourists are vast, encompassing renowned heritage monuments and a myriad of cultural and natural attractions.
+In 2019, UK-based global market research company Euromonitor International recognized Mumbai, including it in its list of the Top 100 City Destinations worldwide, ranking it 14th.
+Serving as the financial capital of India and the capital city of the Maharashtra state, Mumbai is a city that never ceases to amaze.

 Mumbai's Victorian and Art Deco buildings get UNESCO world heritage tag | Mumbai News, The Indian Express